West Monroe brand image

-1. Let your corporate brand lead the way.
+1. Let your corporate brand lead the way

-2. Be authentic.
+2. Be authentic

-When communicating with recruits, don’t try to be what you aren’t.
-If you’re a smaller player in your category, for example, don’t try to emulate the big guns.
-Instead, promote the advantages of working for a smaller organization, whether it’s exposure to senior management or more direct client contact.
+If you’re a smaller player in your category, for example, resist the urge to to emulate industry leaders whose behaviors you can’t match and who will offer a vastly different employment journey.
+Instead, promote the advantages of working for a smaller organization, whether it’s access to senior management or closer client relationships.
+By being transparent about who you are, you’ll attract who you need.

-3. Engage your current employees.
+3. Engage your current employees

 At Large Firms, Empower Employees to Communicate Brand